DaltonAdams111/Snake/README.md

-My take on the popular SNAKE game.
+My take on the classic SNAKE game.

-A work-in-progress solo developed project.
+A work-in-progress, solo developed project.